Bad Solenoid In Your Golf Cart? Here’s How To Test And Fix It

 A Story

 It is not always the solenoid…even though it gets blamed most of the time.
-My brother called me the other day because his EzGo suddenly stopped moving, about 10 feet from his driveway.
+The other day, my brother called me because his EzGo suddenly stopped moving.
+It happened about 10 feet from his driveway.
 He pushed it to safety and thought he would need to replace the solenoid.
 He said he smelled something like sulfur and heard a sizzling sound.
 Solenoids are sealed, so the smell was probably not the solenoid.

 I came over and raised the seat, and after switching the tow switch on, I checked the battery terminals first.
 There was yellow corrosion and they needed a good cleaning.
 After re-attaching the battery cables and turning the tow switch back off, the cart was back to its old self again.
 We took it out for a test run and all was good.